• Home

 Ingredients

-• 1 sweet potato One large sweet potato or two smaller ones (about two cups when cut into pieces)
+• 1 sweet potato One large, sweet potato or two small, sweet potatoes (about two cups when cut into pieces).
+Scrub well and leave the skins on.

 • 2 teaspoon olive oil extra virgin